ksganni/CUSTOMER_CHURN_PREDICTION/readme.md

 - **Cross-Validation:** 5-fold cross-validation was used to ensure robust and unbiased performance estimates.
 - **Metrics Used:**
-  - **ROC-AUC (Receiver Operating Characteristic – Area Under Curve):**
+  - ROC-AUC (Receiver Operating Characteristic – Area Under Curve)
-    - 0.5 → Random guessing (no skill)
-    - 1.0 → Perfect prediction (ideal, rare)
-    - 0.8 → Generally good performance
-  - **Accuracy:** Percentage of correctly predicted samples
+  - Accuracy Score

 **🎛️ Hyperparameter Tuning**